 Survey and data gathering

 - Cefas/JNCC site verification survey of Western Channel recommended MCZ (2012) – Cefas undertook a dedicated site survey CEND0312 in February 2012.
-MBES bathymetry and backscatter data were acquired and ground-truthing was collected from 58 stations stations using benthic grabs.
+MBES bathymetry and backscatter data were acquired and ground-truthing was collected from 58 stations using benthic grabs.
 Videos and still images were also collected at 38 stations.